mahdi-shafiei/STAT-4830/section/5/notes.md

 ## Introduction

 In this lecture, we explore a simple perspective on calculus: the derivative (or Jacobian in higher dimensions) is the best linear approximation of a function at a point.
 This viewpoint unifies single-variable and multivariable calculus, while revealing why the chain rule works - it's simply the composition of these best linear approximations.

+Why teach this?
+Because autodifferentiation is essentially an efficient way to implement the chain rule.
+We'll touch on this at the end.

 ## 1. Derivative in 1D